netobserv/netobserv.github.io/content/posts/2025-10-28-flow-matrix/index.md

 ![workload-syn-in](./workload-syn-in.png)

-Here we immediately notice that many nodes are talking to `flowlogs-pipeline`, which creates some noise, so I'll split the query into two: one for the nodes and another for the rest.
+Here we immediately notice that many nodes are talking to `flowlogs-pipeline`, which creates some noise, so let's split the query into two: one for the nodes and another for the rest.
 Another possibility would be to create two different FlowMetrics, one being dedicated to the traffic coming from nodes.

 For nodes: